golioth/reference-design-greenhouse/README.md

 4. Click the toggle in the bottom right to enable the pipeline and then click `Create`.

-All data streamed to Golioth in CBOR format will now be routed to LightDB Stream and may be viewed using the web console.
+All data streamed to Golioth in JSON format will now be routed to LightDB Stream and may be viewed using the web console.
 You may change this behavior at any time without updating firmware simply by editing this pipeline entry.